directus/directus/docs/guides/real-time/chat/react.md

+---
+contributors: Esther Agbaje
+description: Learn how to build a real-time multi-user chat with WebSockets and React.js.
+---

 # Build a Multi-User Chat With React.js

 In this guide, you will build a multi-user chat application with Directus’ WebSockets interface that authenticates users